hklee93/CSE422_Lab1_Preemption_Monitoring_Framework/README.md

 num of migrations: 14
 total preemptions: 506

-When the matrix program is run on 1000HZ-configured linux machine, the average runtime and the wait time is significantly smaller than that of the program run on 100HZ-configured machine.
-This is because on higher hertz kernel, a process gets preempted sooner, so the run time and wait time decreases.
+When the matrix program is run on a 1000HZ-configured Linux machine, the average runtime and the wait time is significantly smaller than that of the program run on a 100HZ-configured machine.
+This is because a process gets preempted sooner on higher hertz kernel, so the runtime and wait time decreases.

 # # Contributors